duderstadt-lab/mars-docs/examples/no_aex_fret.md

 Molecule Archive generated containing intensity information for all molecules with the FRET tag added to the metadata record.
 </div>

 The [Molecule Integrator (multiview)](https://duderstadt-lab.github.io/mars-docs/docs/image/MoleculeIntegratorMultiView/) command names the fluorescence intensity columns found in the table of each molecule record based on the channel (excitation) and region (emission) names with the format: channel_region.
 The region names used are specified in the Output tab of the [Transform ROIs](https://duderstadt-lab.github.io/mars-docs/docs/roi/TransformROIs/) dialog.
 The channel names are taken from the video metadata.
 For the sample data C=0 was named 637 and C=1 was named 532 for the excitation wavelengths used.
 If no channel names are found in the metadata, the channel indexes will be used as the names (0, 1, etc.).
+For completeness we integrated the acceptor emission upon direct excitation (637_Red).
+This information is included in the archive for visual inspection, but is not used for analysis in this example workflow.

 | Intensity parameter     | Name in Mars     |
 | :------------- | :------------- |